Driv3r-tech/ai-dialog-guide/chapters/eng/chapter243.md

 [📚 Back to Table of Contents](../../README.md)

 ## 2.4.3.
-Vaccination Through Soft Training
+Gentle Mental Training as a Form of “Vaccination”

 There are moments in life when psychological pressure, conflict, rejection, or public failure can throw us off balance for a long time.
 Such events often come suddenly and painfully, leaving a feeling of helplessness and shame.
 Most people try to avoid such situations — which makes them more vulnerable when they inevitably happen.